wolakdav/StopSpotDataPipeline/README.md

 of the corresponding flag, if it exists.
 None will be returned if the dictionary has not been initialized.

-#### `client_instance._init_flag_dict()`

-Query the database for all present flag-types.
-This information is made available for translating queries utilizing flag names into queries with flag ids.
-This functionality is performed on the program-side instead of the database-side in order to allow the end-user to view what flags exist and write command- line queries with sensible names.
-NOTE: Current behavior only runs this operation and initializes the dictionary as-needed.
-This means in use cases where translating flag names to ids is not needed, this table does not get initialized.

-#### `dict client_instance._flag_lookup`

-This member will store the information from the database flags table for use in local queries.
-The client will avoid initializing this dictionary when not required, initialized to None when not in use.
-Command line queries will only initialize the dictionary if the --flag (-f) argument is set.

 #### `CTran_Data client_instance.ctran`

 This member is used to query the C-Tran database.